Backdate/IBN-Tool/README.md

    - view/use old ActiveX webpages like CGTP, ECHO and old iRVision !

-Create backups easily via FTP
+Create backups eaysily via FTP

 User can change main view to trible, double and other window layouts.
 On top of that **IBN_Tool** supports tabs to give user the most flexible way to work with a bunch of webpages.